Jit017/realtimepr/README.md

 - Run in your terminal
 - Accepts any source code file
-- Analyzes code quality
+- Analyzes code quality using ESLint
 - Provides suggestions for improvement
+- Checks for best practices
-- Optional integration with OpenAI for deeper feedback
+- Optional: Use OpenAI for deeper feedback (requires API key)

 ## Installation